NerdHands/programming-vs-anime/README.md

 ## Is this limited to Japanese Manga and Anime?

-I hope not.
+We hope not.
 There are well developed characters in various Animation and Comic Universes.
 If you find a comic or animation universe you would like to add, feel free.

 ## Anime List